BY KEELA JOHNSON

 I have noticed that each month as new resetters join this amazing group, there is a sense of fear that you don’t belong, or you think that you drink more or drink less than everyone else.
 OR, don’t want to give up alcohol forever and feel scared that you might have to.
 Some feel they aren’t doing it right and worry that they uniquely are unhealable or unlovable.
 Just want you to know I went through all of this too and on day 70 I can say, it’s a marathon, not a sprint.
 You can do this!
 WE can do this.
 We can be returned to ourselves with ease and grace.
 And love from this tribe.
 GREAT JOB just getting here!
 Press on my sisters!

 How do YOU define success for YOU?
-If you are sober-curious or wish to become more soberminded or are just interested in learning a little more about how the reset works, go to sobersis.com/forsythmags for a free download and a $15 discount on the program.
+If you are sober-curious or wish to become more soberminded or are just interested in learning a little more about how the reset works, go to tinyURL.com/SoberSisFW to learn more about the program.